Mykola Katerynchuk: Political career

-In the 2014 parliamentary election Katerynchuk was a candidate for Petro Poroshenko Bloc in single-member districts number 13 situated in Kalynivka; but lost this election with 41.29% of the votes to independent candidate Petro Yurchyshyn who gained 44.79%.
+Katerynchuk was the Petro Poroshenko Bloc's candidate in the 13th electoral district during the 2014 Ukrainian parliamentary election.
+He was defeated by independent Petro Yurchyshyn by a margin of 3.5%.

 After declaring support for the candidature of Anatoliy Hrytsenko in the 2019 Ukrainian presidential election Katerynchuk became Hrytsenko's legal advisor in Hrytsenko's election headquarters.

 In the July 2019 Ukrainian parliamentary election Katerynchuk is placed in the top five in the top ten of the party list of Civil Position.
 But the party did not win any seats (winning 1.04% of the national vote and not one constituency).

 Leadership in the European party of Ukraine

-December 14, 2006 Upon the invitation of the Organizing Committee of the European Movement of Ukraine over 500 representatives of different civic movements, organizations, small and medium business enterprises, students, teachers, state employees and political leaders gathered in Kyiv to found the liberal political party the European Party of Ukraine.
+On 14 December 2006, Upon the invitation of the Organizing Committee of the European Movement of Ukraine over 500 representatives of different civic movements, organizations, small and medium business enterprises, students, teachers, state employees and political leaders gathered in Kyiv to found the liberal political party the European Party of Ukraine.
 Mykola Katerynchuk was unanimously elected the Leader of the Party.
-In 2013 the number of members is over 5 000.
+In 2013 the number of members is over 5,000.
 By July 2013 the European party is represented in the Verkhovna Rada of Ukraine (1 seat), in the Kyiv City Council (2 seats) and in local self-government councils (150 seats).

-Public Activities
+Public activities

-Since 2002 - initiated the Social Program "People's Attorney" in his in electoral district in Vinnytsia oblast during the Parliamentary elections.
+Since 2002 - initiated the Social Program "People's Attorney" in his electoral district in Vinnytsia oblast during the Parliamentary elections.
 The aim is to provide free legal assistance to Ukrainian citizens.
 In July 2012 function 26 offices in 9 different regions of Ukraine, Kyiv and also one office in Hannover (Germany).
 Since the first day, the program has helped 55 thousands of citizens.

 2005 - established the Tax Club that united representatives of small and medium businesses, lawyers and economists.
 As a result of their interaction, a draft of the Tax Code was created to simplify doing business in Ukraine and fiscal policy as a whole.
 Several times a bill was introduced to Parliament.
 Though the Azarov's Tax Code was adopted that led to the mass protest ("Tax Maidan") in 2010.